NTech-Lab/docs/docs/findface_ui.rst

     .. image:: /_static/compare.png

 * :guilabel:`Video processing`.
 Here you can work with video streams from rtsp and web cameras, and video files.
 Detect, enroll (add to a gallery) and identify faces in video with gender, age and emotions recognition.
-Generate enrolment and face identification reports in HTML by clicking on the :guilabel:`Save demo report` button.
+Generate enrollment and face identification reports in HTML by clicking on the :guilabel:`Save demo report` button.

     .. image:: /_static/video.png